shitgram/node-shitgram/README.md

 ### getSessionID ⇒ [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 Generate a new session id or return a defined sessionID

 If username and password are set, a new session id will always be generated.
-So that a unique session id will be returned set only sessionID in the credentials.
+So that a unique session id will be returned set property sessionID in the credentials.

 There is a possibility to get the session id without the need for the constructor.
 ```js